Fall Quarter Start Date: October 2, 2023

-Students applying for admission to our Screenwriting, Producing or Writing for Television programs will hear from us, either way, by email, within 20 business days after we have received their application regarding their admission status.
+Students applying for admission to our Screenwriting, Producing, Directing or Writing for Television programs will hear from us, either way, by email, within 20 business days after we have received their application regarding their admission status.

 Students applying to our Acting for the Camera program will only hear from us if they advance to the callback level.
 After callbacks, students are generally notified, either way, by email, within two weeks following their callback.
 Exact notification dates will be given at the end of each callback.

 Has it been more than 20 days since you applied?

 - The application consideration clock does not start for our yearlong programs until mid-January when our updated applications are posted.
 If you sent in an application after the fall deadline, and are really applying for the following year's program, please reapply once the new applications are available on our site in January.

 - Check your spam filter for a message from one of our tft.ucla.edu email addresses.
 Hotmail, msn and other hosts often send our emails to your spam filter.

 - Check to make sure that you correctly submitted ALL of the required elements for your application.
 Reread the requirements for your Statement of Purpose, your writing samples or reels, your proof of degree, etc. Did you adhere to the requirements?
 Was your statement of purpose too short to be considered?
 Is the link to your acting reel broken, or is your password incorrect?
 The twenty day clock begins when we have received all of the required elements correctly.

 There is no application fee for any of our programs.

 If a student is accepted into one of our Professional Programs in Screenwriting, Producing, Writing for Television, Directing or Acting for the Camera, the student will be required to pay a $2000 tuition deposit to hold their spot.
 The remaining tuition balance will be due before the program begins.
 Accepted students will be notified of their tuition balance due date.